-At the 2012 American Anthropological Association meetings, Sidney Mintz received the Franz Boas Award for Exemplary Service to Anthropology.
-This award is presented annually by the AAA to its members whose careers demonstrate extraordinary achievement that have well served the anthropological profession.
+At the 2012 American Anthropological Association meetings, Sidney Mintz received the Franz Boas Anthropology Award for Exemplary Service.
+This award is presented annually by the American Anthropological Association to its members whose careers demonstrate extraordinary achievement that have well served the anthropological profession.
 Mintz was an especially exemplary fieldworker, and his 2010 book, Three Ancient Colonies: Caribbean Themes and Variations, contains wonderful reflections on fieldwork and history in Haiti, Jamaica, and Puerto Rico.
-I used this book for a class on Peoples and Cultures of Latin America and the Caribbean–it’s very readable and subtly speaks to a vision of anthropology combining ethnography, history, and genuine care, empathy, for the people anthropologists live with.
+I use this book for Teaching Latin America and Caribbean Anthropology.
+The book is very readable and subtly speaks to a vision of anthropology combining ethnography, history, and genuine care, empathy, for the people anthropologists live with.

 Organizer: Elizabeth E. Ferry (Brandeis University)

 Ferry is also the discussant for GENDER AND NATURAL RESOURCES: GLOBAL PERSPECTIVES ON EXTRACTIVE ECONOMIES AND COMMUNITIES and is giving a paper titled After Mining: Silver’s Virtual and Material Lives.